mokasha2020/mokasha2020.github.io/_projects/1_project.md

 *Let's visualize the number of rides by rider type*

-*Convert day_of_week from charchter to Ordered Factor so we can sort it.
+*Convert day_of_week from charachter to Ordered Factor so we can sort it.
 Otherwise it will sort alphapatically*

 ```{r}
 cyclistic_df_new$day_of_week <- wday(cyclistic_df_new$started_at, label = TRUE)